-What's more fun than buying a bunch of new stuff to adorn your future home?
+What's more fun than buying a bunch of new furniture to go in your future home?
 Not much.
-But making large purchases before closing could be trouble.
-Until your keys are in hand, there still remain some hurdles to jump.
-Below you'll find a list of things to avoid during this critical time of your home purchase.
+But making large purchases before your loan closes can be harmful.
+It's best to remember that until you get the keys, your lender is watching your finances very closely.
+Below you'll find a list of things to stay away from during this crucial time of your home purchase.

-Don't throw your money around.
-You may be itching to turn your new kitchen into a showplace, or celebrate your new dream home, but stay away from expensive purchases like furniture, cars, appliances, or vacations until closing.
-Your credit numbers could be altered suddenly if you make a huge purchase using plastic.
-Using cash to purchase expensive items can even be a problem: many banks look at your cash on hand when approving your loan.
+Don't empty your wallet on big-ticket items Although you will be dreaming of ways to turn your new home into a castle, avoid big ticket purchases like appliances, electronics, or expensive furnishings.
+We also recommend that you avoid vacations and vehicle purchases until your loan closes.
+Your credit numbers could be altered suddenly if you purchase new furniture using credit cards.
+Using cash to buy expensive items can also be a bad idea: many banks look at your cash reserve when approving your mortgage loan.

 Don't go on a career search.
 Lending Institutions look for a consistent work history on your application forms.
 Getting a new job before you start the application process for a mortgage loan may not affect your approval at all.
 However, if you switch careers before your loan is approved, your process could fail or be stalled.

 Don't switch your accounts to a new bank or move around your money.
 Bank statements from recent months for accounts in your name (checking, savings, money market, and others) will likely be reviewed as the lending institution considers your application.
 To eliminate potential fraud, most loans require a detailed paper trail to document the source of all incoming funds.
 Changing banks or moving finances to another account - for whatever reason - may hinder the review of your funds.